Receive up to $5 million in total permanent disablement cover with NobleOak.

 - Activities of daily living.
 In addition to disablement, you can also make a claim if you are unable to carry out certain daily living tasks such as bathing or toileting.
 Also, once you reach 65 years of age, to make a successful claim, you must be unable to perform daily living activities.

-What is covered by NobleOak total and permanent disability insurance?
+What types of disabilities are covered by NobleOak total and permanent disability insurance?

 The definitions of total and permanent disability can differ between insurers.
 The following are the eligible conditions and disablement in your NobleOak policy: